‘The Happy Prince’ Opens in America

 In ways like this, Everett pays his directorial dues to what must be his favored movie motifs, which also include a suggestive train entering a tunnel; a refugee at the prow of a ship as it crests the waves; and a reunion symbolized by the emergence of a loved one through the steam and smoke of a railway platform.

-We have all seen these before, and while it may be amusing to identify the allusions, I shall not dwell upon them.
+We have seen these tropes before, and while it may be amusing to identify the allusions, I shall not dwell upon them.
 They are merely conceits of Everett (the director).
 More poignant for our purpose is the vision that Everett (the screenwriter and actor) conjures for his subject, Oscar Wilde.

 “Unlimited and absolute is the vision of him who sits at ease and watches, who walks in loneliness and dreams.”